 Ticks and warm weather go hand in hand, making it almost impossible to evade them altogether.
 They live in grass, wooded areas, shrubs, and leaf piles just waiting for a host to saunter on by.
 Ticks need blood to survive and can be attracted to a mammal's breath, movement, body heat, and body odor.
 They wait in position (called "questing") until the perfect host walks by.
 Then, with outstretched front legs (ticks can't fly or jump), they climb on and begin feeding as soon as they find a warm, penetrable spot.

 Perform a tick check on your pet after coming in from evert outdoor play session.
 Inspect the whole body but pay special attention to the ears, face, legs, and belly.
 If you find a tick embedded in the skin, use fine-pointed tweezers or a tick remover tool to grasp as close to the skin as possible at the point of attachment.
-Use a steady and firm grip to slowly pull the tick straight out from the skin.
+Use a steady and firm grip to slowly pull the tick straight out from the skin and remove the tick from your cat or dog safely.
 Some tick-removing tools, like the Tick Twister, suggest a circular twisting motion while pulling.
 Try not to puncture the tick's body.
 Doing so may cause potential pathogens to release into your pet while the tick is embedded.
 Once the tick is removed, clean the skin with mild soap and water, and keep an eye on the area to make sure it heals normally.